Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 What is an example of maximum drawdown?

-Portfolio grows to $150,000 peak, declines to $120,000 before recovering.
-Calculation: ($120,000 - $150,000) / $150,000 × 100 equals -20% MDD.
-Recent examples: S&P 500 experienced -34% MDD during COVID-19 crash (February-March 2020) with 5-month recovery, and -25.4% MDD during 2022 bear market requiring 15 months to recover to new highs.
+A portfolio grows to $150,000 peak, then declines to $120,000 before recovering.
+Calculation: ($120,000 − $150,000) ÷ $150,000 × 100 equals −20% MDD.
+Recent real-world examples include the S&P 500 experiencing −34% MDD during the COVID-19 crash (February–March 2020) with a 5-month recovery, and −25.4% MDD during the 2022 bear market requiring approximately 24 months to recover to new highs.
+Individual stocks can face much larger drawdowns — Netflix dropped −77% and Meta declined −74% during the 2022 decline.

 What does 5% drawdown mean?